All About The Information Security Career Path

 In systems administration, Microsoft Certified Solution Expert (MCSE), Linux Professional Institute Certification (LPIC), Red Hat Certified Engineer (RHCE), VCP6 –DCV (VM Ware Certified Professional 6 Data Server) and CompTIA Server + are the top-rated ones.

-Certified Information Systems Security Professional (CISSP) is awarded by International Information Security career path Certification Consortium (ISC) for overall competency in information security implementation in organizations.
+Certified Information Systems Security Professional (CISSP) is awarded by the International Information Security career path Certification Consortium (ISC) for overall competency in information security implementation in organizations.

 Certified Ethical Hacker & Certified Penetration Tester